 Drug abuse and addiction can lead to serious problems throughout the body, especially over time.

-Along with damage to internal organs and changes in the brain, these substances may also lead to issues with normal body functioning and processes, including possibly your period.
+Along with damage to internal organs and changes in the brain, these substances may also lead to issues with normal body functioning and processes, including a woman’s reproductive health.
+Many women with addiction will not consider these risks until it is too late.
+Others may not even realize the changes to their body when they are consistently under the influence.
+Banyan Heartland Treatment Centers answers the question, can drugs affect your period?

-Every woman’s body is different.
-Some women have irregular menstrual cycles to begin with, but substance use can make these problems worse or more pronounced.
-Just like how some prescription drugs and medications can interfere with your menstrual cycle, illicit drugs or abused drugs may have similar and in some cases, serious effects on your period and reproductive health.
+Yes, it is entirely possible for female addiction to drugs and alcohol to lead to a change in their reproductive cycles.
+Of course, every woman’s body is different.
+Some women have irregular menstrual cycles, to begin with, but substance use can make these problems worse or more pronounced.
+Just like how some prescription drugs and medications can interfere with your menstrual cycle, illicit drugs or abused drugs may have similar and, in some cases, serious effects on your period and reproductive health.

 Cocaine & Your Period

-One of the more common illicit drugs that affects your period is cocaine.
-Cocaine use, especially regular cocaine use, may disrupt the menstrual cycle, interfere with sex hormone levels, and stop ovulation altogether.1 This means that a cocaine addict could go several months without a regular period or not get their period at all.
-Prolonged cocaine abuse may also cause damage to the fallopian tubes that can make conceiving a child later more difficult.1 Because of this risk, admission to a cocaine detox center sooner rather than later could save you from heartache down the road.
+One of the more common illicit drugs that affect your period is cocaine.
+Cocaine use, especially regular cocaine use, may disrupt the menstrual cycle, interfere with sex hormone levels, and stop ovulation altogether.1 This means that a cocaine addict can go several months without a regular period or not get their period at all.
+Prolonged cocaine abuse may also cause damage to the fallopian tubes, which can make conceiving a child later more difficult.1 Because of this risk, admission to a cocaine detox center sooner rather than later could save you from heartache down the road.

 Opioids & Your Period

 With the opioid epidemic, the United States has seen a rise in people misusing and abusing everything from prescription painkillers to synthetic opioids like heroin.
 This class of drugs is dangerous for several reasons, including how they may affect your menstruation.
-Chronic heroin use can lead to irregular periods2 and some opioids can impact your flow as well lead to heavier or lighter periods.3
+It is understood that chronic heroin use can lead to irregular periods.2 Additionally, some opioids can impact your flow as well as lead to heavier or lighter periods.3

 Alcohol & Your Period

 In some cases, regulating your menstrual cycle may be as simple as stopping your drug abuse.
-It may take a few months for your body to adjust after getting sober and your period to get back to normal, but it could be all you need.
-We understand that this may be easier said than done, so our drug detox center in Illinois helps you quit in a safer and more comfortable manner than trying to do so on your own.
-You will also be under the care of medical professionals who will monitor you and address any problems.
+It may take a few months for your body to adjust after getting sober and for your period to get back to normal, but it could be all you need.
+We understand that this may be easier said than done, so our Heartland detox center helps you quit in a safer and more comfortable manner than trying to do so on your own.
+You will also be in the care of medical professionals who will monitor you and address any problems.